All Episodes

 So there.

-Because you are aware I have made known the concerns I have about this game and where it's and now that the left has gotten their hooks in it.
+Because you are aware I have made known the concerns I have about this game and where it's, and now that the left has gotten their hooks in it, it's too dangerous, calls for banning the game in high school and so forth.

-And the defensive coordinator for the Titans has said some things here that don't sit well, apparently, with some in the National Football League.
+And The defensive coordinator for the Titans has said some things here that don't sit well, apparently, with some in the National Football League.

 Maybe the journalists are not.

-But here's here's what he says.
+But here's what he says.

-Name uh is Jerry Gray.
+Name is Jerry Gray.

 Gray told Jim Wyatt of the National Tennessean that he wants his guys to play without worrying about fines.